-The Strategic Leadership Board consists of the Chief Executive, Executive Directors and Heads of Service.
+The Strategic Leadership Board (SLB) consists of the Chief Executive, Executive Directors, Heads of Service and the Council's Monitoring Officer.
 It provides senior management and leadership in the development, delivery and communication of Council and borough-wide policy and performance.
 It has a key responsibility for the development and maintenance of the governance environment.